 01Create a New Budget

 The first step is to create a new budget based on your new paycheck.
 If your new job is in a new location, your cost of living may adjust up or down, and you need to take that into consideration when you are taking your new offer.
-A salary can cover more if you are not living in a really high cost of living area.
+A salary can cover more if you are not living in a high cost of living area.
 When you build your new budget make sure that you are listing your necessities and luxuries in separate columns.
-This will make it easier to find the areas that you can cut back on more easily.
-You may need to switch a bare bones budget at first to make sure you can make it with your current salary.
+It will make it easier to find the areas that you can cut back on more easily.
+You may need to switch a bare-bones budget at first to make sure you can make it with your current salary.
 When you make the decision to make less money, it will affect other areas of your life.
 If you are taking a job that offers bonuses, you should not include bonuses in your budget.

 02Cut Back on Your Discretionary Spending

 Often the easiest way to make budget cuts is to stop or limit your discretionary spending.
 You can do an easy across the board cut on all these categories.
 Try cutting your clothing, entertainment and food categories by ten percent across the board.
 These types of cuts may make it easy to find the money that you need without drastically cutting back in any area.
 However, they may not be enough, and you will need to pick and choose the types of cuts that make.
 One thing you may want to consider is the hourly cost of the items to help you prioritize where you make your cuts.

 You may want to try alternatives to some of your traditional spending habits to cut your expenses.
 It helps to have a set number that you are working toward.
 This gives you a solid amount that you need to trim from your budget, which can make it easier to prioritize your expenses.
 You need to stop any bad financial habits because you no longer have money to waste on them.
 A frugal challenge may help you find extra ways to save and get control of your spending.